Privacy Policy - June 2026

 Data Protection Principles

-We adhere to the following principles in accordance with the GDPR:
+We adhere to the following principles in accordance with UK GDPR:

 • Lawfulness, fairness, and transparency: We process personal data lawfully, fairly, and in a transparent manner.